Students with a 3.5 GPA in the major and 3.3 GPA overall may apply for admission to the Honors Program.

 Upon conclusion of the project, students are required to submit the work to their faculty sponsor for evaluation, and furnish a copy to the Music Department for archive.
 Submit the archive copy to 104 Morrison no later than 1 week after final grades are released.

 Senior Year (Fall or Spring):

-Enroll in Music H195 (application due 3rd week).
+Enroll in Music H195 (application due first week).
 For semester-long projects, students may choose to complete the thesis in Fall or Spring and enroll in Music H195 in the same semester.
 For year-long projects, students should start in the Fall semester.

 Students must submit the application and an outline of the research proposal for approval to their Music faculty sponsor prior to submitting to the Undergraduate Advisor.
 The project proposal should outline a specific plan and include the following information: